-Pell Grants are gift aid from the United States Federal Government, and available to all who are eligible.
+Pell Grants are gift aid from the United States Federal Government, and available to all who are eligible by demonstrating a financial need as determined by the FAFSA.
+A lifetime undergraduate limit applies.
+Repayment is not required.
 Grant amounts are determined by the Department of Education, upon their approval and acceptance of your Free Application for Federal Student Aid (FAFSA).
-Free applications are available at the following link www.FAFSA.gov